Arlanthir/notes/devices/PiBoyDMG.md

 Relevant buttons: L, R (seem badly mapped) and pause (e.g. C), to be able to open the menu without a keyboard.

+## Fix sound

+If sound crackles and pops after enabling OMX Player, change Sound Settings > OMX Player Audio Device to ALSA.

+(Audio Card should be Default and Audio Device should be PCM, I think)

 ## Customize OSD (on-screen display)

 Edit file `/home/pi/osd/osd.cfg`